The search box

 Chalmers Open Access Award

-Every year in October Chalmers Library awards a person for his/her work on creating open access to Chalmers research output.
+Every year in October Chalmers Library awards a person or group for excellent work on creating open access to Chalmers research output.
 This page lists the winners.

 Erik Agrell is awarded the Chalmers Open Access Award 2020.
 With a majority of his almost 300 research publications published open access, over a time span of close to 30 years, Erik is with this award recognized as a true Open Access champion at Chalmers University of Technology.

 An interview with the award winner is available at Chalmers web, "Open Access is a matter of democracy and global solidarity".

 In the picture: Erik Agrell (to the left) receives Chalmers Open Access Award and flowers from Catharina Hiort (to the right).

 Photo: Mikael Weiss.